julianollivieira/brief-old/README.md

 # brief

-brief is a mailer library for Rust, focussing on type-safe creation and sending of email.
+brief is a Rust library to build and send mails.

 ## features

+- does zero allocations
+- by default does not use the standard library (enable the `std` feature to use it)

+## planned features

 -

-## todos

-- implement all headers from [RFC 2076](https://www.rfc-editor.org/rfc/rfc2076)
-- implement header (de)serialization according to [RFC 5322](https://www.rfc-editor.org/rfc/rfc5322#section-2)

-## license

-this program is distributed under the terms of the MIT license.